 Every vehicle parked on campus must display a valid parking permit.
 The permit should hang facing outward on the rearview mirror inside the vehicle, so officers and college personnel can see it.
 Nothing should be obstructing the view of the permit.
 Vehicles parked on campus without a current permit will be ticketed and may be towed.

-Parking permits are available at the Campus Police and Public Safety office, located in the Security Annex at the back of the White Building.
-You may fill out the parking permit/identification card form and bring it to the Security Annex along with your driver's license.
+Parking permits are available at the Campus Police and Public Safety office, located on Main Campus in Building 8, one week prior to the start of classes.
+You may fill out the parking permit/identification card form and bring it to the office along with your driver's license.

-Student applicants and other visitors must obtain a temporary visitor’s permit at Campus Police and Public Safety office, located in the Security Annex at the back of the White Building.
+Student applicants and other visitors must obtain a temporary visitor’s permit at Campus Police and Public Safety office, located in Building 8.
 The visitor permit must then be clearly displayed inside the left front windshield of the vehicle.

 The parking fee for all curriculum students is included in the $46